 LAFB can cause abnormal heart rhythms and may increase the risk of certain cardiac complications, such as heart failure or atrial fibrillation.
 It is usually diagnosed using an electrocardiogram (ECG) or other diagnostic tests.

-Left anterior hemiblock (LAHB) is a similar condition that occurs when there is a blockage in the electrical signals that travel through the left posterior fascicle, which is a bundle of fibers that carries electrical impulses from the SA node to the left ventricle.
+Left anterior hemiblock (LAHB) is a similar condition that occurs when there is a blockage in the electrical signals that travel through the left posterior fascicle, a bundle of fibers that carries electrical impulses from the SA node to the left ventricle.
 Like LAFB, LAHB can cause abnormal heart rhythms and may increase the risk of certain cardiac complications.
 It is also usually diagnosed using an ECG or other diagnostic tests.

 For this reason…